Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined to put up more than 56.5 points in six of 10 games this season.
+- Coastal Carolina's games this season have gone over 55 points eight of 10 times.

-- South Alabama and its opponents have combined to score more than 56.5 points in three of 11 games this season.
+- South Alabama and its opponents have combined to score more than 55 points in five of 11 games this season.

-- This contest's over/under is 10.2 points above the 46.3 these two squads combine to surrender per game this season.
+- The 46.3 combined points per game that these two squads have allowed this season are 8.7 fewer than the 55 over/under in this contest.

-- The Chanticleers and their opponents have scored an average of 58.9 points per game in 2021, 2.4 more than Friday's total.
+- Chanticleers games this season feature an average total of 58.9 points, a number 3.9 points higher than Friday's over/under.

 Coastal Carolina Stats and Trends

+- The Chanticleers are 5-2 ATS when favored by 15 points or more this season.

-- When Coastal Carolina scores more than 26.4 points, it is 5-5 against the spread and 9-2 overall.
+- When Coastal Carolina puts up more than 26.4 points, it is 5-5 against the spread and 9-2 overall.

-- Coastal Carolina is 4-5 against the spread and 8-2 overall when the team totals over 342.7 yards.
+- In games that Coastal Carolina piles up more than 342.7 yards, the team is 4-5 against the spread and 8-2 overall.

-- The Chanticleers have seven giveaways this season, while the Jaguars have 22 takeaways .
+- This year, the Chanticleers have seven turnovers, 15 fewer than the Jaguars have takeaways (22).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.